 The Silver Comet Trail: the first twenty miles

-MILE 0 The Silver Comet Trail’s official start lies at the Mavell Road Trailhead, mile 0.
+MILE 0 The trail’s official start lies at the Mavell Road Trailhead, mile 0.
 The asphalt-paved trail runs westbound, winding through a young forest and passing the Fontaine Road Trailhead at mile 1.2.
 It crosses a large metal bridge spanning the East-West Connector at mile 2.3.

 The trail dives through a shady stretch of forest, tunneling between two rocky, steep-sided banks before reaching the Concord Road Trailhead at mile 2.6.
 The trail crosses Nickajack Creek over a long, high-elevation train trestle, catching views of the creek valley far below.
-This is one of the longest stretches of the metro-area Silver Comet Trail without road crossings, so it’s often crowded, and ultra-popular with runners.
+This is one of the longest stretches of the trail in metro Atlanta without road crossings, so it’s often crowded, and ultra-popular with runners.

 MILE 4.15 Just after passing the trail’s first road crossing (Hicks Road, mile 3.7), the trail reaches the Floyd Road Trailhead at mile 4.15.
 Floyd Road is a popular alternate starting point for cyclists and runners, and it’s home to Silver Comet Cycles, a bike shop that offers bike repair, gear, rentals, and refreshments.

-Continuing eastbound, the Silver Comet trails through kudzu-covered fields, crossing the Olley Creek Bridge at 6.6 miles.
+Continuing westbound, the trail crosses through kudzu-covered fields, crossing the Olley Creek Bridge at 6.6 miles.
 The trail crosses the Noses Creek Bridge at 8.5 miles, just before reaching the Carter Road Trailhead.

-MILE 11.4 The Silver Comet Trail reaches the Florence Road Trailhead at 11.4 miles.
+MILE 11.4 The trail reaches the Florence Road Trailhead at 11.4 miles.
 Boneshaker Bicycles (bike gear, rentals and service) is on trail right, opposite the Florence Road trailhead.

 The trail crosses Powder Springs Creek at 12.1 miles before diving through a steep-walled channel of rock at 13.3 miles.
 Just after crossing an engraved granite Silver Comet Trail sign, the trail dips through a short concrete tunnel.

 MILE 14.6 The trail reaches the Hiram Trailhead at mile 14.6, passing a railroad car on trail right.
-The Silver Comet trails through a scenic, elevated, tree-lined stretch before crossing Mill Creek and a rail line over a tall bridge at 16.9 miles.
+The trail crosses through a scenic, elevated, tree-lined stretch before crossing Mill Creek and a rail line over a tall bridge at 16.9 miles.
 The trail passes the Paulding Trailhead at mile 19.4, just before reaching the Dallas Trailhead at mile 20.2, the site of Tara Drummond Memorial Park.

 Water availability & trail etiquette

-Water is sporadically available along this section of the Silver Comet Trail.
+Water is sporadically available along this section of the trail.
 Pack plenty of water for your ride or run, and don’t count on the drinking fountains being operable at every trailhead.

 The trail is ultra-popular, and one of Atlanta’s favorite workout destinations, especially on warm-weather weekends.
 Cyclists and skaters: remember to yield to runners and walkers, pass to the left, and politely announce yourself when passing (a simple “on your left” works well).
 Runners and walkers: keep to the right, don’t stop on the trail, and please don’t crowd the trail with large groups.
 A little courtesy from all trail users makes for a safer, more enjoyable workout for everyone.
 Follow these tips for good trail etiquette – and have fun out there!